ibm-cloud-docs/openpages/choosing-a-plan.md

 ## What is supported by the Essentials and Standard plans
 {: #what_is_supported}

-The following table summarizes what is supported by the plans:
+The following table summarizes what is supported by each plan.
+The values in the table are maximums.

 | Category                         | Essentials Plan               | Standard Plan                 |
 | -------------------------------- | ----------------------------- | ----------------------------- |